vrocky/no-framework-web/simple-no-framework-ssr-hyderation/readme.md

 ### 1. JSX and Custom Rendering

-Instead of using a framework’s Virtual DOM, we wrote a minimal function that translates JSX syntax into a plain JavaScript object structure.
-This object directly represents our intended DOM layout.
-The benefit?
-You can see exactly how components are structured—no hidden magic.
+nstead of relying on a framework’s Virtual DOM, we built a minimal function that translates JSX syntax into a plain JavaScript object structure.
+This object directly represents our intended DOM layout, offering complete transparency into how components are organized—no hidden magic involved.

+The beauty of this approach is its flexibility.
+While our current implementation avoids the overhead of a fully abstracted virtual DOM, it lays a clear foundation that you can easily extend.
+If your project evolves or you need more dynamic features, you can build upon this base to implement your own virtual DOM on demand.
+This gives you the best of both worlds: simplicity for straightforward cases and the power to scale up when required.

 ### 2. Server-Side Rendering (SSR) and Hydration